GoogleCloudPlatform/podcast/site/content/post/episode-92-phoenix-1-with-michael-will/index.md

 FRANCESC: So the first question that I have is-- so you're using SSDs to store the database, but you're also storing some of that information into Cloud Storage.
 Then you read from Cloud Storage, kind of like MapReduce, whatever, like a big batch process, and then you store that into Vertica.
 Is that correct?

 MICHAEL: Right.
-That's kind of how it is in terms of getting analytics data into a queriable system.
+That's kind of how it is in terms of getting analytics data into a queryable system.

 FRANCESC: And once it's in Vertica, you're actually storing again on SSDs so that the access is really fast.